ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/04-growth-rates.md

 <!-- OPENDSA: END -->

 The first equation denotes a *logarithmic* growth rate, $T(n) = 2\cdot\log_2(n)$.
-It could for example be the time to find a book in your sorted bookshelf using binary search (@sec:binary-search).
+It could for example be the time to find a book in your sorted bookshelf using binary search (recall @sec:intro:binary-search).
 In this case we search 32 books in one millisecond.
 But in 10 ms we can search in $10^{15}$ books, and in 100 ms we can search a library with more books than there are atoms in the universe.